 The SHEP Certificate in Facilitation is a largely experiential intermediate-level course in facilitation which supports participants to develop a basic competence in the skills necessary to facilitate group processes in a variety of group settings.
 Practical skills development is complemented by continuing attention to the personal awareness needed by group leaders in order to able to remain grounded and to be emotionally present to group members.

 The approach in the SHEP Certificate in Facilitation Course is one which emphasises the use of the self in facilitation.
 For this reason, the SHEP course provides opportunities for personal and group process work, along with skills development and engagement with theory.
-The here-and-now experience of the group provides opportunities for learning about group-work – theory in practice.
+The here-and-now experience of the group provides opportunities for learning about group-work theory in practice.
 Facilitation practice is conducted in pairs, in small groups and in the whole group.

-This training course is intended to serve as a foundation for SHEP’s specialised practitioner training courses in areas such as the delivery of personal development courses, the provision of advocacy support, and working as a facilitator in community or organisational settings.
+This training course is intended to serve as a foundation for SHEPs specialised practitioner training courses in areas such as the delivery of personal development courses, the provision of advocacy support, and working as a facilitator in community or organisational settings.

 Who is eligible to apply?

-- People may be exempted from the SHEP Certificate in Personal Development (SCPD) course requirement because of equivalent work done elsewhere.
-Such work done elsewhere, needs to be recognised as equivalent to the SCPD course, through an application to SHEP’s Recognition of Prior Learning process.
+- Recognition of Prior Learning (RPL) process – People may be exempted from the SHEP Certificate in Personal Development (SCPD) or the SHEP Social Awareness and Community Empowerment (SACE) requirement because of equivalent work done elsewhere.
+Such work done elsewhere, needs to be recognised as equivalent to the SCPD or SACE course, through an application to SHEP’s Recognition of Prior Learning (RPL) process.
 In such instances, applicants may be asked to provide a reference from a trainer who worked with them, giving their view as to their readiness for intermediate-level training in group facilitation.

-I’m not sure I want to be a group facilitator – is there any point in participating?
+Im not sure I want to be a group facilitator – is there any point in participating?

 Yes!
 Many people have found that the course brought many benefits – increased self-confidence, better relationships with family and friends, greater effectiveness at work, encouragement to pursue further education.

 When can I apply?
-Applications are now been taken.

 How are places allocated?